What is HTTP error 400 and how do you fix it?

 Tips and tricks to diagnose and debug a 400 Bad Request error

-When it comes to Firefox and Safari, they usually display a blank page with no status code.
-Chrome, on the other hand, shows a generic “This page isn’t working” message along with an error code.
+In Firefox and Safari, these errors usually result in a blank page with no status code.
+But with Chrome, the browser will show a generic “This page isn’t working” message along with an error code.

 - Bad Request - Invalid URL

 - HTTP Error 400.
 The request hostname is invalid

 - Bad Request.
 Your browser sent a request that this server could not understand

 Website owners may also opt to customise their HTTP Error 400 page to ensure reliable hosting services.
 An example of this is when web servers run Microsoft Internet Information Services (IIS), which can break down the error in more detail, such as “400.3: Invalid If Header”, “400.2: Invalid Depth Header”, “400.1: Invalid Destination Header”, and more.